C4ptainCrunch/thesis/source/index.rst

 The output of this command is the number :math:`N` of matches needed to achieve the desired power and it is 49.
 As we always play a even number of matches between two agents (A vs. B and B vs. A), we decide that we need :math:`N=50` matches.

 Now that we know the amount of matches we need to play to be able to assertain that H1 is probable enough, we still need to know how many matches of the 50 an agent needs to win so we may declare H1 true.
-This can be done with the `scipy.stats.binom_test` function.
+This can be done with the :code:`scipy.stats.binom_test` function.